awsdocs/amazon-ec2-user-guide/doc_source/create-key-pairs.md

 **Requirements for key pairs**
 + Supported types: RSA and ED25519\.
 Amazon EC2 does not accept DSA keys\.
+**Note**
-  + Note that ED25519 keys are not supported for Windows instances\.
+ED25519 keys are not supported for Windows instances\.
 + Supported formats:
   + OpenSSH public key format \(the format in `~/.ssh/authorized_keys`\)\.
 If you connect using SSH while using the EC2 Instance Connect API, the SSH2 format is also supported\.
-  + SSH private key file format must be PEM
+  + SSH private key file format must be PEM or PPK
   + \(RSA only\) Base64 encoded DER format
   + \(RSA only\) SSH public key file format as specified in [RFC 4716](https://www.ietf.org/rfc/rfc4716.txt)
 + Supported lengths: 1024, 2048, and 4096\.
 If you connect using SSH while using the EC2 Instance Connect API, the supported lengths are 2048 and 4096\.